mrkkrp/slug/README.md

 ## Quick start

 The package provides data type `Slug` that is instance of various type classes, so it can be used with Persistent or as part of route.
-It's also works with `aeson` package.
+It also works with `aeson` package.

 The slugs are completely type-safe.
 When you have a `Slug`, you can be sure